 Our method MIMDepth, integrates MIM with self-supervised monocular depth estimation for masked self-supervised depth estimation.
 While MIM in pre-training applies masking for the network that reconstructs the image, we could mask the input to the depth or the ego-motion estimation networks.
-The input to the depth estimation network is a single image which is converted into non-overlapping patches with token and position embeddings.
+The input to the depth estimation network is a single image, which is converted into non-overlapping patches with token and position embeddings.
 For integrating MIM with the depth network, we use a mask generator to sample the patch indexes to be masked.
 The method for mask generation is described in Algorithm~\ref{alg:blockwise_masking_depth}.
 A block with a random aspect ratio is repeatedly selected to be masked in the image until the required mask ratio is achieved.
-The indexes to be masked are replaced with learnable masked token embeddings which are initialized as Gaussian noise.
+The indexes to be masked are replaced with learnable masked token embeddings, which are initialized as Gaussian noise.

-We use the blockwise masking strategy similar to BEIT~\cite{bao2021beit}, but we do not use any dVAE to generate the targets.
-We use a mask ratio of 25\% which is higher than that used in MLM but lesser than that used in MIM pre-training.
-This is due to lower information redundancy in depth of objects than in their texture.
-As an example, a grey color car would have similar texture across the pixels, but its depth would vary depending upon how it is oriented with respect to the camera.
+We use a blockwise masking strategy similar to BEIT~\cite{bao2021beit}, but we do not use any dVAE to generate targets.
+We use a mask ratio of 25\% which is higher than that used in MLM but less than that used in MIM pre-training.
+This is due to the lower information redundancy in the depth of objects than in their texture.
+As an example, a gray color car would have similar texture across the pixels, but its depth would vary depending upon how it is oriented with respect to the camera.
 The network is trained to directly predict the depth for the complete image from the partially masked input.
-However, we do not apply masking to the ego-motion network as it does not improve depth estimation (see Section~\ref{sec:experiments}).
+However, we do not apply masking to the ego-motion network, as it does not improve depth estimation (see Section~\ref{sec:experiments}).

 SimMIM~\cite{xie2022simmim} shows that it is better to learn to predict over the masked patches rather than the complete image in order to pre-train representations that assist in downstream tasks.
-This is because training the network on the complete image would waste learning capability on reconstruction quality of unmasked portions.
-However, with MIMDepth, the objective is to directly learn pixelwise dense prediction including for the unmasked portions.
-Hence, we apply the loss $\mathcal{L}_{depth}$ over the complete target image.
+This is because training the network on the complete image would waste learning capability on the reconstruction quality of unmasked portions.
+However, with MIMDepth, the objective is to directly learn pixel-wise dense prediction including the unmasked portions.
+Hence, we apply the loss $\mathcal{L}_{depth}$ to the complete target image.